 Heating Space: 147 sq. in.

-The Weber Smokey Joe features a classic charcoal grill body.
-The round chassis allows for even heating across the grilling area and small design features make this grill easy and convenient to use.
+The Weber Smokey Joe charcoal portable RV grill features a classic grill body.
+The round chassis allows for even heating across the grilling area and small design features make this grill easy and convenient to use while RVing.

 It’s also the cheapest option on our list, so if you’re looking for something down & dirty that’ll get the job done without breaking your budget, look no further.
 Just be aware you might need to replace this a bit sooner than you would with a higher-quality grill.